Accidental Nuclear War: a Timeline of Close Calls

 The list of close calls above is too long for comfort, yet it's likely very incomplete, given that these represent only America's declassified events.
 Many other events may have occurred in the U.S. that we don't know about, and we certainly don't know about close calls the other eight nuclear countries have had.
 Many nuclear experts are concerned about a war between India and Pakistan, and if one of them were to accidentally start a nuclear war, the resulting nuclear winter could kill 1 billion people worldwide.

-Moreover, there are signs of the Cold War restarting.
-The U.S. and Russia are both upgrading their arsenals, which means new weapons and new ways for something in the system to go wrong.
-The risk of accidental nuclear war is only growing, and barring major initiatives for risk reduction, it’s merely a matter of time until our luck runs out.
+Moreover, the U.S. and Russia are both upgrading their arsenals, which means new weapons and new ways for something in the system to go wrong.
+The risk of accidental nuclear war is only growing, and barring major initiatives for risk reduction, it’s merely a matter of time before our luck runs out.

 Most of the reports in the timeline above come from the Union of Concerned Scientists, the Nuclear Files, Eric Schlosser’s book, Command and Control: Nuclear Weapons, the Damascus Incident, and the Illusion of Safety, or Mother Jones.
 They are either paraphrased or directly quoted, and each links to the original source.